 The Eucharist: Faith Facts

-Before one receives Holy Communion, a person is to bow before the Sacred Host or Chalice, as an act of reverance and Faith, because the bread and wine have truly become the Body and Blood of Jesus Christ.
+In order to receive the Holy Eucharist, a person must be of the Catholic Faith and free of serious sin.
+Before one receives Holy Communion, a person is to bow before the Sacred Host or Chalice as an act of reverance and Faith because the bread and wine have truly become the Body and Blood of Jesus Christ.
 After the priest or minister says, “The Body of Christ” or “The Blood of Christ,” we respond, “Amen,” and receive the Body of Christ on the tongue or in the hand, consuming it immediately.
-The Blood of Christ we drink, holding the chalice reverently and returning it to the priest or minister.
+The Blood of Christ is received by holding the chalice reverently and returning it to the priest or minister.

 I am the living bread that came down from Heaven; whoever eats this bread will live forever;